 This could mean budgeting for courses to develop new skills, purchasing software or tools that increase your efficiency, or investing in marketing efforts to attract more clients.
 These are not just expenses; they are investments in your earning potential.
 Effective budgeting tips for freelancers always include an element of strategic growth.

-Template: Investment Tracker
+Template: Investment tracker

 Investment Type | Amount (USD) | Purpose | Notes |